 Arcade games don’t require much maintenance.
 To preserve cabinet art, avoid putting the game near direct sunlight.
 Keep your game clean and dust free, by regularly wiping it down and cleaning the computer with canned air.
 Also, stay on the lookout for software updates.

 If you are using your game in a home environment, all new games come with the ability to turn on “free play”.
 If you are buying a game for a commercial location, most games can have a coin mechanism, dollar bill acceptor, or card scanner installed.
 If you’re anything like me, you might even think it’s fun to have your own custom tokens to use in your personal game room.

 Games come in a variety of sizes.
 From the size of a breadbox to the size of 4 cubicles.
 These large games come in multiple parts so they are easier to transport, but they might not fit through standard doorways.
 Before buying a game make sure to get the dimensions and verify that it will fit where you are putting it (including any hallways, stairways, or sharp turns).
 As for the electrical requirements, most games can plug into a standard wall outlet.

 Where to Buy (and shipping)

 We might be biased, but Game Room Guys is the best place to start and end your search for the perfect arcade game.
 With a great selection of games, world-class customer service, and lifetime phone tech support, Game Room Guys is easily the best choice for all of your game room needs.
 If that’s not enough, every item, no matter the size, comes with free curbside shipping.
-If you want to come see a game, check out our showroom in Grand Rapids, Michigan.
+If you want to come see a game, check out our showrooms in Grand Rapids and Metro Detroit.
 You’ll be glad you did and we’ll be glad to meet you.